wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `1103515245 * x + 12345`, and it ignores the ID argument.
 `class XorHashFunction` XORs every byte of the input value with the higher byte, except the last byte, which is unchanged.
 It ignores the ID argument as well.

+## Cache: Constructor and Controller Operation

+This section focuses on cache object's construction and high-level event processing operations that do not involve coherence (which we simply just treat as a black box).

+### Memory Links

+Cache objects are not always connected by point-to-point regular links of type `class Link`.
+Instead, they are connected by `class MemLink` objects or its derivations, which may provide some routing capabilities based on address ranges and interleaving.
+In this article, we mainly focus on `class MemLink` itself, which still provides the abstraction of a point-to-point communication link, and is simply just a wrapping layer over `class Link`.